Funding Your Education - Domestic students

 - Board of Governors' Scholarships*: $20,000 CAD

-- Fall 2022 Entrance Scholarships: All Canadian citizens/PR entering the 1st semester of post-secondary studies for the first time applying to the University of Guelph are automatically considered for a University of Guelph Entrance Scholarship.
+- Entrance Scholarships: All Canadian citizens/PR entering the 1st semester of post-secondary studies for the first time applying to the University of Guelph are automatically considered for a University of Guelph Entrance Scholarship.
 The scholarship offer will be made with the offer of admission to students who qualify.
 Whether a scholarship offer is made with an admission offer or not, all eligible students will be re-considered in May and August and have the opportunity to qualify or better their award.
+Application not required.

 - (*) Note: Some conditions may apply as outlined on the Student Financial Services website.